Jira Dashboards Guide: How To Create Custom Dashboards With Your Jira Data

 Jira Dashboards: Powerful But Unwieldy Weapons

-Then you have the inflated costs of paying for plugins to get additional, and often necessary gadgets to complete your Jira dashboard.
+Then, you have the inflated costs of paying for plugins to get additional and often necessary gadgets to complete your Jira dashboard.

 Visor offers a solution to these challenges.
 Visor’s two-way integration with Jira means you can create dashboards quickly and easily using real-time Jira data.

-You can also use Visor to create a range of other visualizations using Jira data including Jira Gantt charts, timelines, Kanban boards, spreadsheets, crystal clear
+You can also use Visor to create a range of other visualizations using Jira data, including Jira Gantt charts, Timeline charts, Kanban boards, spreadsheets, and much more, all using live Jira data from multiple projects.
+Check out the complete set of Visor’s features, or get started now.